mlubinsky/mlubinsky.github.com/p_python/README.md

 ```

  Alternatively, the operator module’s
-itemgetter creates and returns a key function that looks up a named dictionary field:
+_itemgetter_ creates and returns a key function that looks up a named dictionary field:
 ```
  from operator import itemgetter
- # Sort by GPA ...
+ # Sort by GPA:
  sorted ( students , key= itemgetter ("gpa") )
 ```
 This is how you use itemgetter when the sequence elements are dictionaries.
 It also works when